 Multiple locations; Chinatown location 46 Bowery New York, NY 10013 | joeshanghairestaurants.com

 Known as one of the top xiao long bao restaurants in the city, Joe’s has several locations around New York including a Chinatown location while the first opened in Flushing, Queens in 1995, introducing xiao long bao to the city.
 Xiao long bao, also known as soup dumplings (or XLB), are probably the most well known dish in Shanghainese cuisine.
-The dumplings are filled with meat as well as aspic.
-And feature flavorful gelatinous meat stock that melts as the dumplings steam, creating juicy dumplings with meat and soup.
+The Chinatown location is just off Canal Street on Bowery, right before the Manhattan bridge.
+The dumplings feature flavorful gelatinous meat stock that melts as the dumplings steam, creating juicy dumplings filled with meat and soup.
 To eat the dumpling without getting the soup all over, carefully lift the dumpling onto a spoon.
 Then bite into the dumpling and suck the soup out before eating the rest.

 What to order: Pork xiao long bao (soup dumplings)